saieswar1607/Advance-Android-Odd-/Sensor/README.md

 ```
 /*
 Program to print the avaliable sensor in android mobile devices”.
-Developed by: Sai Eswat Kandukuri
+Developed by: Sai Eswar Kandukuri
 Registeration Number : 212221240020
 */
 ```